hellerve/blog/wip/README.md

 # wip

-This directory includes Work in Progress ports.
+This directory includes Work in Progress posts.
 Read at your own peril.